sketch comedy courses

 Laptop with camera and an internet connection.
 Laptops work better than phones or ipads, but phones and ipads also work.

-What previous experience is required for the Level 1 Sketch Course?
+What previous experience is required for the Advanced Course?

 What's the commitment level like?